mbhall88/rasusa/README.md

 ##### `-o`, `--output`

+NOTE: This parameter is required if passing paired Illumina data.

-By default, `rasusa` will output the subsampled file to `stdout`.
-If you would prefer to specify an output file path, then use this option.
-If you add the compression suffix `.gz` to the file path then the output will be compressed for you.
+By default, `rasusa` will output the subsampled file to `stdout` (if one file is given).
+If you would prefer
+to specify an output file path, then use this option.
+If you add the compression suffix
+`.gz` to the file path then the output will be compressed for you.

+Output for Illumina paired files can be specified in the same manner as [`--input`](#input)
+1. Using `--output` twice `-o out.r1.fq -o out.r2.fq`
+2. Using `--output` once, but passing both files immediately after `-o out.r1.fq out.r2.fq`

+The ordering of the output files is assumed to be the same as the input.
 _Note: The output will always be in the same format as the input.
-You cannot pass fastq as input and ask for fasta as output.
-If this poses a problem for you, please raise an issue, and I will implement this feature if/when possible._
+You cannot pass fastq as input and ask for fasta as output._

 #### Random seed